 How do you react when you know someone is observing you?
 Maybe your boss is conducting a formal or informal evaluation.
 Or perhaps the cute guy or gal you are interested in is looking your way.
 What do you do?
 Well, we have multiple reactions to being observed.
 For instance, if we want to impress, … Read More

 As an EHS pro, you want as safe a workplace as possible.
 You know too well how easily accidents can happen, but also the difficulties of implementing a sound safety culture.
-Health and safety is often seen as burdensome and unnecessary – by both employers and workers.
-This is where the safety incentive program comes … Read More
+Health and safety is often seen as a technicality – by both employers and workers.
+This is where safety incentive programmes come into play. … Read More

 Organizations should facilitate safety and safe behavior at work.
 Watch this video to find out how you can simplify safety reporting in the field.

 We have a need for evidence-based answers more than ever.
 Find out the statistics behind the discussion of health and safety vs. productivity.